Nikos Dendias: Minister of Foreign Affairs, 2019–2023

 On 12 February 2023, Dendias traveled to Turkey in a new round of Greek–Turkish earthquake diplomacy following the 2023 Turkey–Syria earthquake.
 He was received by his Turkish counterpart Mevlüt Çavuşoğlu, and the two foreign ministers toured an operations centre coordinating rescue efforts in Antakya, observed the devastation to the city from the air, and visited a camp where international rescue teams are based.

+Dendias has framed Greece's security perception around the need to deter what Greece views as an increasingly assertive and revisionist Turkey, particularly in the Aegean and Eastern Mediterranean.
+Central to this approach is his recently introduced "Turkey clause", a measure designed to prevent advanced weapons systems sold to Greece from being transferred to Ankara, thereby preserving Greece's qualitative military edge.
+Dendias' initiative reflects a broader effort to maintain the regional balance of power, limit Turkey's strategic reach, and institutionalize safeguards within Greece's defence procurement policy.